RetGal/Dayon/resources/readme.txt

 Contents:

   .
-Startup scripts, configuration files and the dayon.jar license/     Dayon! & bundled software licenses. jre/         Bundled JRE (optional).
+Program launchers, icon and this readme license/     Dayon! & bundled software licenses. jre/         Bundled JRE (optional).

 Preferences (e.g., window location) & log file are saved in the directory:

   USER_HOME/.dayon

 Running Dayon!

   On the assistant machine (acting as a server) click the Dayon.Assistant link or run the dayon_assistant script.